deepdoctection/deepdoctection/README.md

    models**.

 5. All models are now available at the :hugs: [**Huggingface Model Hub**](https://huggingface.co/deepdoctection) .
 You can acquire more details in the respective model cards.

-**Please note: All previous models have been changed and re-trained.
-Older versions from now on will not work.**

 Check [**this notebook**](./notebooks/Get_Started.ipynb) for an easy start, as  well as the full [**documentation**](https://deepdoctection.readthedocs.io/en/latest/index.html#).